digideskio/RPD/README.md

 ## Local channel

 The local channel has the id `999`.
-When switching to this channel, RPD retrieves all files of mimetype `audio/*` within the `music_dir`, shuffles them and make up its playlist.
+When switching to this channel, RPD retrieves all files of mimetype `audio/*` within the `music_dir` and shuffles them to make up its playlist.

 ### Like